miyamok/reentrancy/README.md

 jar-asset-balance.js
 jar-deposit-balance.js
 ```
-Those scripts are prepared to cerry out the demonstration.
+Those scripts are prepared to carry out the demonstration.
 It relies on additional information provided by the file `.env` at the project root containing
 ```
 SEPOLIA_URL=https://eth-sepolia.g.alchemy.com/v2/XXXXXXX